 One of the most valuable assets any business has is their workforce.

-From hiring and training, to compensation, taxes and benefits, on average the cost of an employee is actually 25-40% above the amount of their wages.
+From hiring and trading to compensation, taxes, and benefits, on average, the cost of an employee can be 2.7 times their salary.
 As with any investment this valuable, it is imperative to protect your assets.

 Small- and medium-sized businesses often struggle to compete for top-of-the-line employees with larger businesses that are able to offer higher pay and better benefits.These larger companies have more resources to handle personnel issues like insurance, taxes, payroll and compliance.
 They’re also able to invest in employee relations and human resource policy development.

 All these investments in their workforce add up to cost savings for larger companies and give them more time to focus on core business issues and growth strategies.

 If you’re struggling to achieve such employee-related business functions, a partnership with a Professional Employer Organization (PEO) is an option that will benefit your business.
 As your partner, the PEO handles HR functions, leaving you to devote your energy to building your business.

 According to a recent study by noted economists Laurie Bassi and Dan McMurrer, small businesses that use PEOs grow 7 to 9 percent faster, have 10 to 14 percentlower employee turnover and are 50 percentless likely to go out of business.